Rainbow-Dreamer/ascii-converter/README.md

 [中文](#ascii-converter) English

-This is a character picture converter I developed independently, which can convert any pictures and videos to ascii character pictures.
+This is an ASCII art converter I developed on my own, which can convert any pictures and videos to ASCII art images, texts and videos.

 You can select the path of the image or video file you want to convert by the system's own file browser box.
 Support outputting pictures as new picture/text files after conversion.
 The video will be output directly as ascii character picture video after conversion (at the same time, it will output each frame of the converted video within the specified frame number) ascii character pictures in a folder under the path of the software).